uzairlol/Spotify_Song_Like_Predictor/README.md

 The song attributes data was retrieved from the Spotify API.
 The data retrieval process consists of two main scripts:

-1. **Retrieve Access Token**: This script, `retrieve_access_token.py`, is used to get an access token from the Spotify API.
+1. **Retrieve Access Token**: This script, `retrieve access token.py`, is used to get an access token from the Spotify API.
 The access token is necessary for authenticating and accessing the Spotify Web API.

-2. **Fetch Song Data**: This script, `fetch_song_data.py`, takes a Spotify song URL as input, fetches the song's attributes using the access token, and saves the data in a CSV file.
+2. **Fetch Song Data**: This script, `save song attributes to csv file.py`, takes a Spotify song URL as input, fetches the song's attributes using the access token, and saves the data in a CSV file.
 This ensures we have a structured dataset of song attributes that can be used for model training.

 ### Model Training